magdalena-ivanova-ds/EDA-Projects/README.md

 - 📈 **Visualizations** – Creating meaningful plots to explore data.
 - 📑 **Statistical Insights** – Basic descriptive statistics and correlations.
 - 🔍 **Key Findings** – Summarizing the most interesting takeaways from each dataset.

-## Why This Repository?
-EDA is a crucial first step in any data analysis or machine learning project.
-This repository helps me practice and refine my skills in **pandas, numpy, matplotlib, and seaborn**, while also serving as a portfolio of my work.

 ## How to Navigate?
 Each project has its own folder with: